pp-pal/r0-even-odd/README.md

 ## Description

 This is a simple example of RISC Zero code.
-It includes two methods, `check-odd` and `check-even`, that will be executed inside the RISC Zero zkVM.
+It includes three methods, `check_odd`, `check_even` and `check_adult`, that will be executed inside the RISC Zero zkVM.

 ## Prerequisites